Justin Faulk: St. Louis Blues

 On September 24, 2019, Faulk and a 2020 fifth-round pick were traded to the St. Louis Blues in exchange for Joel Edmundson, Dominik Bokk and a 2021 seventh-round pick.
 The Blues immediately signed Faulk to a seven-year, $45.5 million contract extension, which began during the 2020–21 season.
 By February 2020, Faulk had recorded 13 points in 53 games for the Blues.
 The Blues were eventually eliminated from Stanley Cup contention after losing 6–2 in Game 6 of the Western Conference First Round against the Vancouver Canucks.

 The following season, Faulk returned to the Blues.
 During Game 2 against the Colorado Avalanche, forward Nazem Kadri hit Faulk with his shoulder, striking his head.
 As a result, Faulk missed Game 3 against the Avalanche and Kadri was suspended for eight games.
 The Blues were eventually eliminated from the 2021 Stanley Cup playoffs in Game 4.

+On November 18, 2025, Faulk played his 1,000th NHL game, becoming the 414th player to reach the mark.